-- All of the actions in C.2.3.1 and C.2.3.2. above plus: - Consider increasing the scope of anchor chain as appropriate (use caution due to depth of water). - Determine the availability and locations of potential stand by tugs (with appropriate size and horsepower), which could assist the vessel in holding position. - > Assess the need for a pilot, and get one onboard if necessary. - > Evaluate weather forecast and consider getting underway.
+- All of the actions in C.2.3.1 and C.2.3.2. above plus: - Consider increasing the scope of anchor chain as appropriate (use caution due to depth of water). - ➤ Determine the availability and locations of potential stand by tugs (with appropriate size and horsepower), which could assist the vessel in holding position. - Assess the need for a pilot and immediately request pilot on board if necessary. - Evaluate weather forecast and consider getting underway.

-All reasonable efforts should be made to bring a pilot on board if vessel must get underway, or must reposition after dragging anchor.
+All reasonable efforts should be made to bring a pilot on board if vessel must get underway or must reposition after dragging anchor.
 However, in an emergency, safety of personnel is paramount and lack of a pilot on board does not release the master from his obligation to take all necessary and prudent actions to protect the vessel.